 - ½ teaspoon dried rosemary or herb of your choice

 - Heat the oil and butter in a skillet over medium-high heat.
 Add the rice, orzo and nuts and saute, stirring frequently, until half of the rice and orzo is browned.

 - Add the onion and cook for another two minutes.

 - Add the chicken stock, salt and herbs and stir to combine.

-- Bring it to a boil, reduce the heat to low, cover and cook as you would normally cook rice, about 15-20 minutes or until the rice is done.
+- Bring it to a boil, reduce the heat to low, cover and cook as you would normally cook rice, about 15-20 minutes (if using white rice, longer if using brown) or until the rice is done.